 The relocation of the main entrance marks the encirclement of the zoo by the city.
 A loving headlock.
 Modern architects accentuated the enclosure with a rock wall and turned the zoo into an urban island.

 From 1893, the zoo buys houses at Ommeganckstraat that are not all immediately demolished.
 Around the turn of the century, the house architect designs an L-shaped building between the buildings in the Ommeganckstraat.
-He uses striking colors, all kinds of bricks, and a slated saddle roof structure.
+He uses striking colours, all kinds of bricks, and a slated saddle roof structure.
 The gable and a "lace edge" under the eaves can be called eclectic.
 Sympathetic small columns between the windows.

 In the 21st century, zoo legislation enforces larger paddocks which became possible by purchasing more plots.
 The corner of the zoo where the Rhino House stands has been dealt with as a whole.
 The historic raptor aviary is being rebuilt near the ape enclosure.
 More walking space for giraffes and a cleverly positioned restaurant of which you only see one façade at a time.
 A fully glazed wall offers views from a height of 5m onto the buffalo and bird aviary into which the rhino house is integrated (as a birdhouse) alongside a new "rocky" buffalo stable.
 The savanna is characterized by nets, strung high on pylons.